railwayapp/docs/src/pages/deploy/railway-up.md

 railway up
 ```

-The current directory will be deployed to the currently selected Railway project
+The linked project directory will be deployed to the currently selected Railway project and environment (if running from a subdirectory, the project root is still deployed).
-and environment.
 If there is only one service in the project, `up` will deploy to that target.
 Run [`railway status`](/reference/cli-api#status) or run `up` with `-v` or `--verbose` to see
 which project and environment will be used.